iodigital-com/io-technology/data/blog/what-benefits-can-natural-language-ai-offer-developers.md

 **Vince:**
 🥱 As you can see this is repeated from the "Concrete examples"-paragraph above.
-I will provide some examples about what it can do, it will change the text, the examples I will provide are: [email writing, explaining code, simplifying language, sentiment analysis, blog writing, business models]
+I will provide some examples about what it can do, it will then generate a different output, the examples I provided
+are: [email writing, explaining code, simplifying language, sentiment analysis, blog writing, business models]

+**GPT-3:**
+GPT-3 can be used for a variety of tasks, including email writing, explaining code, simplifying language, sentiment analysis, blog writing, and business modeling.

-#### **GPT-3:** Email writing
+#### Email writing

 GPT-3 can be used to help you write emails.
 For example, if you're struggling to write a polite email to your boss, you can use GPT-3 to generate a template that you can fill in with your own details.